 Food Enzymes Market – Mapping the Evolution

-Enzymes have been inadvertently used in foods since ancient times, for preparing cheese, wine, leavened bread, and beer.
+Enzymes have been inadvertently used in foods since ancient times, for preparing cheese, cooking wine, leavened bread, and beer.
 In fact, rennet has been witnessing adoption for manufacturing cheese since biblical times.
 Food enzymes’ preparations have a far-reaching history of being used in the production of foods, including dairy, wine, starch, and in baking industries.

 However, rapid technological developments in the last century paved way for a plethora of new applications, as manufacturers’ understanding of microbiology as well as enzyme-producing microorganisms and genetic engineering took a leap of growth.
 As per the PMR analysis, the food enzymes market valued at ~US$ 2,320 Mn in 2018, and is highly likely to pick pace in the forthcoming years.